Barn In Middlefield |

-Client Provided Stakes: Delmar B. Kosie and Associates also uses client provided objects such as iron fence posts, angle iron, plastic pipe, steel rod, etc… The only considerations being the object used must be of a material that is sturdy enough to be driven with either a sledge hammer or a fence post driver.
-The object must also be 4 feet or longer, 6 feet in length or shorter, and no wider than 3 inches in diameter. |
+Client Provided Stakes: D.B.
+Kosie and Associates also uses client provided objects such as iron fence posts, angle iron, plastic pipe, steel rod, etc… The only considerations being: The object used must be of a material that is sturdy enough to be driven with either a sledge hammer or a fence post driver, the object must also be 3 feet in length or longer, 6 feet in length or shorter, and no wider than 3 inches in diameter. |

 |